 Do not exceed the motorcycle's Gross Vehicle Weight Rating (GVWR) or Gross Axle Weight Rating (GAWR).
-Exceeding these weight ratings can lead to component failure and adversely affect stability, handling and performance, which could result in death or serious injury.
-(00016f)
+Exceeding these weight ratings can affect stability and handling, which could result in death or serious injury.
+(00016e)

 GVWR is the sum of the weight of the motorcycle, accessories, and the maximum weight of the rider, passenger and cargo that can be safely carried.